-To cancel the rear door lock:
+To cancel the rear door lock do the following:

 - Unlock the door from the inside and open the door from the outside.

 - 2. Move the lever all the way up.

 - 3. Do the same for the other rear door.

 The rear door locks will now work normally.